Cheap, Fun, and Compatible Nikon FE10 Lenses

 eBay KEH

-For the FE10, you want manual focus lenses that are either Ai-S or Ai.
-The meter coupling ridge on those lenses allows the camera to accurately meter light.
+You want manual focus lenses that are listed as either Ai or Ai-S. Look for the meter coupling ridge on those lenses.
+That mechanical connection enables the camera to meter correctly.

 A Meter Coupling Prong was used on early Nikon cameras.
 The Nikon FE10 uses a Meter Coupling Ridge.

-A bunch of lenses have both forms of meter coupling as they were made around the time Nikon changed to Ai lenses.
+Some lenses contain both styles of meter coupling as they were made around the time Nikon transitioned to The Ai lens design.

-Lenses that only have a Meter Coupling Prong will most likely cause damage to your FE10 if you attempt to use one on the camera.
+Non-Ai lenses will cause damage to your FE10 if you attempt to put one on the camera.